 We are looking for committed, clever and empathetic people to join our team.
 We offer you the chance to make the world a little simpler and friendlier!

-We asked our CEO, Lukas Bänninger, to share his perspective.
+We asked our former CEO and long-time Ergonomen, Lukas Bänninger, to share his perspective.

 Lukas: Projects and variety are important, sure, but the most important thing is the team.
 It is very rare that someone works on a project alone.
 We also support each other wherever we can, independent of the projects.
 We help each other to master with difficult tasks, and for certain questions we tap into our network of external.
 Our team eats lunch together moth days, and we also have a good time together outside of the projects.
 We have fun, people laugh...
 One of our values is "We have fun at work".
 I think that really applies to all of us.